-Láki Tours offers three unique options to go whale watching in Iceland.
-Join one of our tours in Snaefellsnes (from Grundarfjordur for part of winter and from Olafsvik late winter, spring, summer and early autumn) or in the Westfjords from Holmavik and see the giants of the sea in their natural environment.
+Láki Tours offers two unique options to go whale watching in Iceland.
+Join our tour in Olafsvik on the Snaefellsnes Peninsula or in the Westfjords from Holmavik and see the giants of the sea in their natural environment.
 Láki Tours offers responsible whale watching in Iceland.
 We respect the world of the whale by approaching them slowly and carefully.
 We do our very best not to disturb them and show them patience and respect.

 This unique trip takes us into the waters where ocean giants swim in the shadow of the magnificent Snaefellsjökull Glacier, on the Snaefellsnes peninsula.
-Nowhere else in Iceland is there a better chance to see toothed-whales such as orcas, sperm whales and pilot whales than along this beautiful coastline.
-Often we see also humpback whales, minke whales, and dolphins.
+Nowhere else in Iceland is there a better chance to see toothed-whales such as orcas, sperm whales and pilot whales than along this beautiful coastline (but please note they are generally seasonal, so see sightings for more info).
+We can also regularly spot humpback whales, Minke whales, and dolphins.
 Snaefellsnes is famous for its variety of whale species and therefore one of the best place for whale watching in Iceland.

-Duration: Approx. 3 hours Season: 15th February to 15th October
+Duration: Approx. 3 hours Season: 15 February – 30 September

 Láki Tours does not only offer a variety of interesting whale trips in Iceland but is also an expert for bird watching and sea-angling in Snaefellsnes.
 Join one of our tours from Grundarfjördur for an unforgetable adventure at sea.